Generic name: glycopyrrolate (inhalation) [ GLYE-koe-PIR-oh-late ]

 Glycopyrrolate is not a rescue medicine for bronchospasm attacks.
 Use only fast-acting inhalation medicine for an attack.
 Seek medical attention if your breathing problems get worse quickly, or if you think your medications are not working as well.

 You should not stop using this medicine unless your doctor tells you to.
 Stopping suddenly may make your condition worse.

 Store at room temperature away from moisture and heat.
-Keep the capsules in the blister pack until it is time for your dose.
-Remove only one capsule each time you use the medicine.
-Do not push a capsule through the foil or you may damage the capsule.
+Keep the medicine in the blister pack or foil pouch until it is time for your dose.

 What happens if I miss a dose?